-Heavy rain drenching Northland, Auckland next in line
+Seven strikes a minute: Heavy rain, lightning for Northland, Auckland next in line

-Auckland is about to get hit by severe thunderstorms this afternoon and into the evening.
+The Auckland region has been experiencing seven lightning strikes a minute along with heavy downpours as thunderstorms make their way south.

-Thunderstorms are hitting Northland and northern Auckland this afternoon before showering greater Auckland.
+Thunderstorms first hit Northland and northern Auckland this afternoon, before making their way across greater Auckland.

-Forecaster Weather Watch is warning heavy downpours in Northland and Auckland are growing and could cause surface flooding.
+According to NIWA, the Auckland region and offshore areas had been averaging nearly seven lightning strikes a minute between about 2pm and 3pm.

+But forecaster WeatherWatch said just after 3pm that those thunderstorms over Auckland had now been torn apart by a brisk northeast flow through the city.

 "More thunderstorms may pop up here and there, along with heavy downpours, in Northland and Auckland for the rest of today."